tomsiwik/toon-reporter/README.md

 - **Gray**: `skipped` tests
 - **Cyan**: `todo` tests

-Colors are automatically disabled when:
+Colors are enabled when:
-- `NO_COLOR` environment variable is set
+- `COLOR` environment variable is set, OR
+- `color: true` option is passed

+Colors are always disabled when:
-- `CI` environment variable is set
+- `CI` environment variable is set (hard disable)
 - Output is written to a file

 ## Options

 ### `color`

-Enable/disable colored output (default: `false`).
+Enable/disable colored output.

 ```ts
 // vitest.config.ts